orpheus-db/implementation/README.md

 ### Version
 The current version is 1.0.0 (Released January 1, 2017).

-### Features
-OrpheusDB is built using [PostgreSQL][postgressite] and [Click][clicksite], a command line tool written in Python.
-Our current version supports advanced querying capabilities, using both the git-style version control commands, as well as SQL queries on one or more dataset versions.

-Our basic concept is that of a collaborative versioned dataset, or CVD -- a CVD is the basic unit of storage within OrpheusDB, representing a collection of versions of a single relational dataset.
-Users can operate on CVDs much like they would with source code version control.
-The _checkout_ command allows users to materialize one or more specific versions of a CVD as a newly created regular table within a relational database or as a csv file; the _commit_ command allows users to add a new version to a CVD by making the local changes made by the user on their materialized table or on their exported csv file visible to others.
-Other git-style commands we support include _init_, _create\_user_, _config_, _whoami_, _ls_, _db_, _drop_, and _optimize_.

-Users can also execute SQL queries on one or more relational dataset versions within a CVD via the command line using the _run_ command, without requiring the corresponding dataset versions to be materialized.
-Beyond executing queries on a small number of versions, users can also apply aggregation grouped by version ids, or identify versions that satisfy some property. <!-- TODO: UPDATE/INSERT/REMOVE -->

 ### Key Design Innovations
 * OrpheusDB is built on top of a traditional relational database, thus it inherits all of the standard benefits of relational database systems "for free"
 * OrpheusDB supports advanced querying and versioning capabilities, via both SQL queries and git-style version control commands.
 * OrpheusDB uses a sophisticated data model, coupled with partition optimization algorithms, to provide efficient version control performance over large-scale datasets.
+(The partition optimization algorithms are not part of this release.)

 ### Dataset Version Control in OrpheusDB
-The fundamental unit of storage within OrpheusDB is a collaborative versioned dataset (CVD) to which one or more users can contribute.
-Each CVD corresponds to a relation with a fixed schema, and implicitly contains many versions of that relation.
+The fundamental unit of storage within OrpheusDB is a collaborative versioned dataset (CVD) to which one or more users can contribute, representing a collection of versions of a single relational dataset.
+Each CVD corresponds to a relation with a fixed schema.
 There is a many-to-many relationship between records in the relation and versions that is captured within the CVD: each record can belong to many versions, and each version can contain many records.
-Each version has a unique version id integer, namely vid.
+Each version of the CVDhas a unique version id integer, namely vid.
 <!-- Collaborative Version Dataset is the unit of operation in OrpheusDB.
 Each CVD stores dataset and its version information.
 Each version is represented with an unique version vid, _vid_. -->

+Users can operate on CVDs much like they would with source code version control.
+The _checkout_ command allows users to materialize one or more specific versions of a CVD as a newly created regular table within a relational database or as a csv file; the _commit_ command allows users to add a new version to a CVD by making the local changes made by the user on their materialized table or on their exported csv file visible to others.
+Other git-style commands we support include _init_, _create\_user_, _config_, _whoami_, _ls_, _db_, _drop_, and _optimize_.

+Users can also execute SQL queries on one or more relational dataset versions within a CVD via the command line using the _run_ command, without requiring the corresponding dataset versions to be materialized.
+Beyond executing queries on a small number of versions, users can also apply aggregation grouped by version ids, or identify versions that satisfy some property. <!-- TODO: UPDATE/INSERT/REMOVE -->

 ### Data Model
 Each CVD in OrpheusDB corresponds to three underlying relational tables: the _data_ table, the _index_ table, and the _version_ table.
-To capture dataset versions, we represent the records of a dataset in the _data_ table and `arrays` of the versions(i.e., vid) that each record belongs to in a separate _index_ table.
-Moreover, we store version-level provenance information in the _version_ table, including attributes such as `author`, `num_records`,  `parent`, `children`, `create_time`, `commit_time` and `commit_msg`.
+To capture dataset versions, we represent the records of a dataset in the _data_ table and mapping between versions and records in the _index_ table.
+Finally, we store version-level provenance information in the _version_ table, including attributes such as `author`, `num_records`,  `parent`, `children`, `create_time`, `commit_time`, and `commit_msg`.

 <!-- Our experimental evaluation demonstrates that, comparing to other alternatively data models, our data model paired with the partition optimizer has about `10x` less storage consumption, `1000x` faster for the commit operation.  -->

-Our experimental evaluation demonstrates that, comparing to other alternative data models, our data model plus the partition optimizer result in `10x` less storage consumption, `1000x` less time for _commit_ and comparable query performance for the _checkout_ command.
-In other words, OrpheusDB acheives an efficient balance between storage consumptions and query latencies.
+Our experimental evaluation demonstrates that, compared to other alternative data models, our data model, coupled with the partition optimizer results in **10x** less storage consumption, **1000x** less time for _commit_ and comparable query performance for the _checkout_ command.
+In other words, OrpheusDB acheives an efficient balance between storage consumption and query latencies.

 ### System Requirement
 OrpheusDB requires the following software to be installed successfully prior to setup: